 Model

 The raw AI engine.
-Examples in the current market include GPT-5.4, Claude Opus 4.6, Gemini 3.1 Pro, and Grok 4.
+The examples in the current market are the flagship systems from the major labs, named in the dated snapshot below.
 These are model-level systems with distinct capabilities and tradeoffs.

 Tool or app

 The user-facing product that wraps a model and adds extra capabilities.
-ChatGPT, for example, is not just “the model.”
-OpenAI’s capability overview shows that ChatGPT can include web search, deep research, image input and generation, file uploads, data analysis, voice mode, canvas, and memory depending on the plan and settings.
-That means the overall experience is shaped not only by the model itself, but by the tools around it.
+ChatGPT, for example, is not just "the model."
+Its capability overview shows it can include web search, deep research, image input and generation, file uploads, data analysis, voice mode, canvas, and memory depending on the plan and settings.
+The overall experience is shaped not only by the model itself, but by the tools around it.
+(If you are trying to choose between these products, our hub guide on what AI you actually need in 2026 works at the tool and app level.)

 API